dojo/framework/src/routing/README.md

 ## Features

 Widgets are a fundamental concept for any Dojo 2 application and as such Dojo 2 Routing provides a collection of components that integrate directly with existing widgets within an application.
 These components enable widgets to be registered against a route _without_ requiring any knowledge of the `Router`.
+Routing in a Dojo 2 application consists of:

+- `Outlet` widget wrappers that are assigned a specific outlet key and represent the view for a specific route
+- a configuration of individual `Route`s that map paths to outlet keys
+- a `Router` that resolves a `Route` based on the current path
+- a `History` provider that notifies the `Router` of path changes
+- a `Registry` that injects the `Router` into the widget ecosystem

 ### Route Configuration